-The monthly Copper MMI® registered a value of 75 in April, an increase of 2.7% from 73 in March.
+The monthly Copper MMI® registered a value of 73 in July, a decrease of 2.7% from 75 in June.

 Copper suspiciously rallied in the first quarter, gaining almost 20% from trough to peak.

 However, copper prices fell again in May and June and those previous gains have almost vanished.
 The copper rally was always suspect at best.